Generic Name: ziprasidone (zi PRAY si done)

 Geodon should never be taken together with any of the following drugs, or a life-threatening heart rhythm disorder could occur:

-To make sure Geodon is safe for you, tell your doctor if you have:
+To make sure Geodon is safe for you, tell your doctor if you have ever had:

 low blood levels of potassium or magnesium;

 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 Taking antipsychotic medication during the last 3 months of pregnancy may cause problems in the newborn, such as withdrawal symptoms, breathing problems, feeding problems, fussiness, tremors, and limp or stiff muscles.
 However, you may have withdrawal symptoms or other problems if you stop taking your medicine during pregnancy.
 If you become pregnant while taking Geodon, do not stop taking it without your doctor's advice.

 It is not known whether ziprasidone passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.